Learn, laugh and connect with nature at Albion Hills Field Centre.

 “We found Albion Hills Field Centre to be a fantastic and enriching experience for our students.
 They learned all about teamwork, hard work, cooperation and the environment.” – Holy Trinity School

-Programming is flexible enough to meet the needs of all learners, and can be as active or relaxed as required.
+Programming is flexible enough to meet the needs of all learners and community members, and can be as active or relaxed as required.
 The diversity of activities and programs available allows you to develop the daily timetable that works best for you.
-Then, let us do the rest: fun times, active learning, stronger teams and a sense of community for your group.

-Albion Hills also has an authentic 1840s log home, 28 kilometers of groomed cross country ski trails, and a maple sugar shack.
+Albion Hills also has an authentic 1840s log home, groomed and maintained trails for hiking, mountain biking, cross-country skiing and snow shoeing.

 Staff First Aid Training

-All field centre staff is trained in Standard First Aid and CPR, with access to onsite first aid supplies.
-Swimming and canoeing is supervised by certified National Lifesaving Society (NLS) lifeguards.
-Canoe instructors are also certified by the Ontario Recreational Canoeing Association (ORCA).
+All Field Centre staff are trained in Standard First Aid and CPR, with access to first aid supplies and an AED on site.
+Swimming and canoeing activities are supervised by certified National Lifesaving Society (NLS) lifeguards.
+Canoe instructors are also certified by the Ontario Recreational Canoeing and Kayaking Association (ORCKA).

-All field centre food service staff have completed their PROTON Food Handlers Certification.
+All Field Centre food service staff have completed their PROTON Food Handlers Certification.
 Kitchen facilities are inspected regularly by regional health inspectors and meet all provincial and regional food service regulations.
+Albion’s kitchen team can accommodate a wide variety of food restrictions and the Field Centre is a nut-sensitive facility.
+Meals are healthy, kid-friendly and based on the Canada Food Guide.
+Menus can be provided to in advance of a visit upon request.

 Albion Hills Field Centre is serviced by the Region of Peel’s municipal water system.